mozilla-services/merino-py/docs/adr/0003-test-containers.md

 #### Pros

-* The most cost-effective solution, at least on the short term, since the test framework and Docker dependencies are set up and integrated into CI
+* The most cost-effective solution, at least in the short term, since the test framework and Docker dependencies are set up and integrated into CI
 * The unit and integration feature test layers remain simple by using test doubles

 #### Cons

-* The black box nature of contract tests makes it harder to set up the environmental conditions required to enable testing edge cases
+* The black-box nature of contract tests makes it harder to set up the environmental conditions required to enable testing edge cases
-* Adding dependency containers is complex, often requiring developers to have advanced knowledge of Docker and CircleCI
+* Adding dependency containers is complex, often requiring developers to have advanced knowledge of Docker and CI vendors (e.g. CircleCI)
-* There is a high level of redundancy between unit, integration and contract tests that negatively impacts development speed
+* There is a high level of redundancy between unit, integration, and contract tests that negatively impacts development productivity

 ## Links